Ragdata/com_ragbasics/README.md

 # com_ragbasics
-The minimum required for a component project
+The minimum required for a Joomla Component project